Alfred at a Glance

 Alfred University is accredited by:

-- Accreditation Board of Engineering and Technology (Programs in Ceramic Engineering, Glass Engineering Science, Materials Science and Engineering, Electrical Engineering and Mechanical Engineering)
+Accreditation Board of Engineering and Technology (Programs in Ceramic Engineering, Glass Engineering Science, Materials Science and Engineering, Mechanical Engineering and Renewable Energy Engineering)

 Alfred University’s reputation among several third-party sources, including Forbes and The Princeton Review, is second to none.
 We're proud to know that we measure up to almost any other institution, regardless of what measures you use.